tlequernaque/vol_1_eCommBckEnd/README.md

 - [Contact / Questions](#contact--questions)

 ## Installation
 Clone the repo down onto your local machine.
-Open the project and make sure your terminal is in the project folder.
 Run 'npm i' in the CLI to ensure you have all the necessary packages installed.
-You also have the option of running an 'npm init' to personalize your project.
 You will also need to have MySQL already installed on your local machine.
 Log in to MySQL by using the command: 'mysql -u root -p' When prompted, enter your password for MySQL.